bianbianzhu/ai-web-agent/agent/assets/medium.md

 ## Potential Use Cases

-Pair with TTS it can allow people with visual impairments to browse the web.
+- Pair with Text to speech, it can allow people with visual impairments to browse the web.
+- Quickly locate a product on an E-commerce website.

 ## Overview